joannakl/cs102/_includes/daily/lec9.markdown

 Adding nodes in an arbitrary position.
 Removing elements, retrieving elements stored at a particular "index".

-Efficiency of operations in a lined list vs. an array.
+Efficiency of operations in a linked list vs. an array.

 </p>